claykabongok/RoomAppTodoList/README.md

 # Room App: TodoList

-The following application demostrates the use of [Room library](https://developer.android.com/topic/libraries/architecture/room) which is part of [Jetpack](https://developer.android.com/jetpack).
+The following application demonstrate  the use of [Room library](https://developer.android.com/topic/libraries/architecture/room) which is part of [Jetpack](https://developer.android.com/jetpack).
 According to the [documentation](https://developer.android.com/topic/libraries/architecture/room) "The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite."